amrobbins/Thor/Utilities/TensorOperations/Cub/ReductionArchitecture.md

 ## Offset-segmented path

-`CubSegmentedReduction` owns ragged sum, mean, min, and max. `RaggedExpression::segment_mean()` emits the direct segmented-mean stage, so FP32 accumulation, division by row length, empty-row handling, and output conversion happen in one CUB operation without materializing row lengths or segmented sums.
+`CubSegmentedReduction` owns ragged sum, mean, min, and max. `CubSegmentedArgReduction` owns offset-segmented argmin/argmax and returns one global packed winner index per row; empty rows return the maximum index sentinel, NaNs propagate, and the lowest packed index wins ties. `RaggedExpression::segment_mean()` emits the direct segmented-mean stage, so FP32 accumulation, division by row length, empty-row handling, and output conversion happen in one CUB operation without materializing row lengths or segmented sums.
 Segment offsets are validated while stamping, and empty segments use the explicit identities defined by `CubReduction::getFp32EmptyReductionValue()`.

 ## Expression integration

 `BuiltReduction` caches the normalized axes, result kind, operation, and geometry.
 A plan produces either a value or indices; the backend is not selectable. `StampedReduction`, `StampedArgMinMax`, and `StampedReduceMinMaxBackward` bind those plans to concrete tensors.
-Min/max backward retains Thor's scatter kernel after CUB computes the winning local indices.
+Dense min/max backward scatters through CUB's winning local indices; ragged segmented min/max backward uses `CubSegmentedArgReduction` to produce one global packed winner per row and scatters only that row's upstream gradient, without materializing row IDs.

 The test `ExpressionReductionArchitecture.ActiveSourcesDoNotUseCudnnReductionApis` prevents the retired cuDNN reduction descriptors, workspace queries, and execution API from being reintroduced anywhere in active Thor sources.